bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron: 00:07:23

 Yeah, exactly.
-So the Samurai wallet developers Keonne Rodriguez and Bill Hill, William Hill, both of them you know right yep
+So the Samourai wallet developers Keonne Rodriguez and Bill Hill, William Hill, both of them you know right yep

 Sjors: 00:07:28